MarcDiethelm/xtc/README.md

 ### Templates and views

-In node-terrific the distinction between templates and views are as follows:
+In xtc the distinction between views and templates is as follows:

+- View (`/frontend/views`): A view typically corresponds to an individual page with an URL.
+This is where you include any modules specific to the page.
 - Templates (`/templates`): Your basic document(s), typically a HTML document that contains all the things that are always needed: HEAD, scripts, tracking and so on.
 Your template base template can be set in each route controller using the layout property or disabled altogether with `layout: false`.
-A template that has a `{{{body}}}` variable will include a
-- View (`/frontend/views`): A view typically corresponds to an individual page with an URL.
-This is where you include any modules specific to the page.
+The view is included with the `{{{body}}}` variable.

+In Express templates are called layouts.

-Modules can also define multiple templates for their markup.
+Modules can also define (multiple) templates for their own markup.

 ### Terrific Folder: Order matters

-A simple but important concept is to understand how the default folders in /terrific are included.
+A simple but important concept is to understand how the default folders in /frontend are included.
 Any files you throw in there are included and executed like so:

 - `_inline` folder: Any style or JS sources in here are available in the files `inline.js` (todo: and `inline.css`).
 This is a good place for basic bootstrapping code and dependencies like an asset loader or possibly some initial data for use in a model.
 Use wisely and sparingly.
-- `base` folder: anything that needs to be defined before including any modules: LessCSS variables, mixins, grids, some global JS code like Modernizr or other utilities and libraries and plugins.
+- `_base` folder: anything that needs to be defined before including any modules: LessCSS variables, mixins, grids, some global JS code like Modernizr or other utilities and libraries and plugins.
-- `mod-something` folders: All your module code and styles, basically everything visible that's not pure layout.
+- `modules/moduleName` folders: All your module code and styles, basically everything visible that's not pure layout.
 - `_application` folder: The code that actually starts your app: Terrific bootstrap and any other global logic that depends on modules being available.
 If you need to build themeing into your app, this is the place too.